Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

 **Credentials**

+This section is only displayed for drivers with further credentials.
 The fields displayed in the *Credentials* section vary depending on the selected driver.

 - [SAVE]
    Click this button to save the connection.